Our Curriculum

 Excursions

-Excursions provide us with the opportunity to explore the Central City and make the most of places such as Te Papa, Waitangi Park, The Botanical Gardens, Frank Kitts Park, Capital E and the Wellington Libraries.
+Excursions provide us with the opportunity to explore the Central City and make the most of places such as Te Papa, Waitangi Park, The Botanical Gardens, Frank Kitts Park, Capital E and the Wellington Museum.
 This provides tamariki with the opportunity to form relationships with people and places, as well as to teach our tamariki about road rules and how to keep safe.

 ccp-website-programme-thunderbirdsjpg.jpg